PMBio/deeprvat/docs/index.rst

 Rare variant association testing using deep learning and data-driven gene impairment scores.

-_Coming soon:_ Overview of the DeepRVAT methodaster
+_Coming soon:_ Overview of the DeepRVAT method

 How to use this documentation